unixcharles/teambox-page/README.md

     - Create routes that point to Teambox pages
     - Edit your template with mustache

-* Each domain is considered as a website.
+Each domain is considered as a different site.

 ## Getting started